Agachily/Assignment-Enable-Banking/README.md

 **If you would like to use the application I have registered**, please copy the key I have sent to the `assignment` folder.
 Then go to step 3.

 **If you would like to use your own application**.
 First sign up for the Enable Banking Control Panel (simply go to https://enablebanking.com/sign-in/ and enter your email where you would get a one time authentication link) and register a new application (when signed in, go to https://enablebanking.com/cp/applications and fill in the app registration form).
-After registered the application, you should get a private key and see a page as follows:
+After registered the application, you should get a private key and see a page similar to follows:

 <img src="./pictures/9.png" style="zoom: 33%;" />